-- If your child seems to have any deformity after the impact of the fall, you should visit a doctor immediately.
+If your child seems to have any deformity after the fall, you should visit a doctor immediately.

-- If the bleeding is internal- your child has bloodied nose, eyes or ears, then a visit to the doctor is a must.
-This should be treated as a critical condition as it could be symptoms of internal clotting.
+If the bleeding is internal- your child has bleeding in the nose, eyes or ears, then a visit to the doctor is a must.
+This should be treated as a critical condition, as it could point at internal clotting.

-How to Prevent the Baby from Falling Off the Bed?
+How to Prevent the Baby From Falling Off the Bed or Getting Injured

 There are many ways to prevent your baby from falling off the bed and hitting their head, or at least reducing the effect of the fall.

-- Push the mattress against a wall, and ensure that the nearby table and chairs are far away so that the child does not get stuck in any way.
+Push the mattress against a wall, and ensure that table and chairs are far away, so that the child does not bang against them in case of a fall.

 Babies falling off the bed is a phenomenon that is bound to happen during the initial stages, no matter how attentive you are.
 While there are few things that could go wrong in the long term, care must be taken to ensure that there are no lasting effects of the fall on the child.